fluent/fluent-bit-docs/pipeline/outputs/loki.md

 Structured metadata is officially supported starting with Loki 3.0, and shouldn't be used with Loki deployments prior to Loki 3.0.

-#### Structured Metadata Maps
+#### Structured metadata maps

-In addition to the `structured_metadata` configuration parameter, a `structured_metadata_map_keys` is available, which can be used to dynamically populate structured metadata from map values in the log record. `structured_metadata_map_keys` can be set with a list of record accessors, where each one should reference map values in the log record.
-Record accessors which do not match a map value will simply be skipped.
+In addition to the `structured_metadata` configuration parameter, a `structured_metadata_map_keys` is available for your use, which dynamically populates structured metadata from map values in the log record.
+The `structured_metadata_map_keys` parameter can be set with a list of record accessors, each one referencing map values in the log record.
+Record accessors that don't match a map value are skipped.

-The following configuration is similar to the above, except now all entries in the log record map value `$kubernetes` will be used as structured metadata entries.
+The following configuration is similar to the previous configuration, except all entries in the log record map value `$kubernetes` are used as structured metadata
+entries:

 ```python
 [OUTPUT]